 3. Deep Brain Stimulation

-4. Botox Injections
+4. Botox or Baclofen

-5. Behavioral Relaxation Training
+5. Behavioral Techniques

-Since stress and anxiety can worsen tremors, this alternative form of therapy may help.
+An alternative treatment for tremors after stroke is utilizing behavioral techniques, such as introducing relaxation methods or focusing on stress management.
+Since stress and anxiety may worsen tremors, this alternative form of therapy may help.

 Understanding Tremors After Stroke

-Tremors have a delayed onset, and they can also be caused by other conditions like Parkinson’s disease.
-Therefore, it’s essential to work with your doctor for accurate diagnosis.
+Tremors after stroke involve uncontrollable, rhythmic shaking movements that often affect the hand and arms, but can occur anywhere in the body.
+Tremors after stroke often have a delayed onset, and they can also be caused by other conditions like Parkinson’s disease.
+Therefore, it’s essential to work with one’s medical team for accurate diagnosis.

 There are many effective treatment methods for tremors after stroke, ranging from conservative treatments such as therapy and medications to more invasive techniques like deep brain stimulation.
 Every stroke is different, so the best treatment plan varies from person to person.
 Survivors should consider talking with their doctor or therapists to determine a treatment plan tailored to their recovery.